 Marshall Timmermans is a PhD student originating from Saskatoon, Saskatchewan.
 He has studied Biology and Biotechnology at the undergraduate level at the University of Saskatchewan (Saskatoon, SK), and Molecular and Synthetic Biology at the Master’s level at Concordia University (Montreal, PQ).
 His research interests include using molecular biology and metabolic engineering techniques to facilitate natural product discovery and characterization.
 Outside of the lab, he is most likely found exploring nature on foot or bicycle, playing guitar with friends, or telling intensely boring stories at parties.

-Hailey Tomm is a current Masters student in the Ross Lab who graduated from her Bachelor’s of Science in the spring of 2018 from Vancouver Island University.
+Hailey Tomm is a PhD student in the Ross Lab who graduated from her Bachelor’s of Science in the spring of 2018 from Vancouver Island University.
 Her undergraduate degree consisted of microbes and biological chemistry making the Ross Lab feel like home where her main goal is to try to find new chemical compounds from microbes.
 She loves lab work but when she’s not in lab, she can be found wearing dresses with toms and playing with her dog named Tonks and/or husband.
 Her words to live by: bears, beats, battlestar galactica.

 Ross Group Alumni

 Yagya Paudel, Ph.D.
 Student (2015 – 2020), NSERC CGS-D Scholar